viemccoy/hauntoloscope/README.md

    npm run dev
    ```

 2. Open the app (default http://localhost:5173) and paste your Groq API key into the **Groq API Key** field.
-The key persists in `localStorage` so you only need to enter it once per browser.
+The key persists in `localStorage` so you only need to enter it once per browser session.

-3. Describe the seed event you wish to disturb and press **Bend the Axis**.
-Use the **Summon Chronicle** button on any timeline entry to conjure its broadsheet, or tap the ASCII eye glyph beside an entry to weave fresh events between anchors.
+3. Describe the seed event and press **Bend the Axis**.
+Use **Summon Chronicle** on any timeline entry to commission a newspaper article, or **Generate More Events** to interpolate additional anchors.

-### Export & Import
+### Import / Export

-- **Export Chronicle**: downloads a bundle with the seed event, the generated timeline, and every article you have already conjured.
+- **Export Relic**: downloads a bundle containing the original seed, the generated timeline, and any completed articles so far—perfect for archiving or collaboration.
-- **Import Relic**: loads a previously exported bundle to continue expanding the same counterfactual world.
+- **Import Relic**: restores a previously exported bundle, letting you continue enriching the same counterfactual universe.

-### Safety
+### Safety & Deployment Notes

-- The app communicates directly with Groq from the browser.
-Never hard-code your API key into the project; keep it in the secure field in the UI or use an environment-backed proxy if deploying publicly.
+- The app talks directly to Groq from the browser.
+Store your API key only in the provided password field or proxy the requests if deploying publicly.
-- Responses are parsed as JSON—if the model deviates from the expected schema, the UI will surface the error so you can retry.
+- All responses are parsed as JSON.
+When the model returns invalid JSON, the UI surfaces the failure so you can retry.
+- Build output lives in `dist/`.
+Deploy anywhere that serves static assets (Vercel, Cloudflare Pages, Netlify, etc.).

+Enjoy the bureau.